formalms/formalms/README.md

   * Event object contains an array of the Test types.
 Useful when a new kind of Test LO is added to the platform.
 * TestConfigurationMethodOfUseRenderEvent
   * Dispatched when Mode of use of test is Showed.
-  * User From Test360 to add more configurations for test.
+  * Used from Test360 to add more configurations for test.
   * Event object contains Learning_Test object and Lang.
 * TestCreateEvent
   * Dispatched when a new Learning_Test object is created.